pivotal/docs-tap/learning-center/getting-started/learningcenter-operator.md

 set up the trust the very first time you create the minikube instance.

 To do this, first determine which IP subnet minikube uses for the inbound ingress router of the cluster.
 If you already have a minikube instance running, you can determine this by running ``minikube ip``.
-If for example this reported ``192.168.64.1``, the subnet used is ``129.168.64.0/24``.
+If, for example, this reported ``192.168.64.1``, the subnet used is ``129.168.64.0/24``.

 With this information, when you create a fresh ``minikube`` instance you would supply the ``--insecure-registry``